miklevin/MikeLev.in/_posts/2025-04-04-colab-vs-local-jupyter.md

 ## From AI Insights to Python Code: The Journey Begins

-Okay so you're gonna get some help analyzing your data, perhaps from Gemini in Google Sheets, and it will outright tell you something about your data.
+Okay so you're gonna get some help analyzing your data, perhaps from Gemini in Google Sheets or CoPilot in Excel, and it will outright tell you something about your data.
 Maybe it will insert some charts and graphs, but maybe also it will give you the Python code it used to do the analysis.

+Now you're faced with a question.
+Do you just rely on the AI assistants forever to run that Python code and do your analysis?
+Or do you try to run it yourself?

-And that's the first place Pipulate can help you.
-It at least gives you a local place to run your Python code that has unlimited local LLM help at no cost, with no API key.
+And that's the first place Pipulate can help people out there scratching this itch.
+Without even all the fancy Notebook-to-Web App conversion, Pipulate immediately gives you a local place to run your Python code that has unlimited local LLM help at no cost, with no API key.

 ## The Cloud vs Local Dilemma: Exploring Our Options